allegroai/clearml-docs/docs/integrations/storage.md

 ```

 ### Configuring Google Storage
-To configure Google Storage, specify the project and the path to the credentials json file.
+To configure Google Storage, specify the project and the path to the credentials JSON file.
 It's also possible to specify credentials for a specific bucket.

 ```